percona/portal-doc/docs/index.md

+Percona Platform is a unified experience to monitor, manage, secure, and optimize database environments.

-Percona Platform brings together distributions of MySQL, PostgreSQL and MongoDB including a range of open-source tools for data backup, availability and management.
+Percona Platform brings together distributions of MySQL, PostgreSQL and MongoDB, and includes a range of open-source tools for data backup, availability and management.

-Percona Platform also includes Percona Monitoring and Management (PMM) for database management, monitoring, and automated insights, making it easier to manage database deployments.
+It also includes Percona Monitoring and Management (PMM) for database management, monitoring, and automated insights, making it easier to manage database deployments.

 ## Start here

-Here's how to set up Percona Platform:
+Here's how to get started with Percona Platform:

 1. [Create a Percona Account](registration-login.md).